stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 map.put("values", transformed);
 ```

-And finally the template processor is invoked with the arguments:
+And finally the generator applies to template to generate the source file:

 ```java
 String source = proc.generate("enumeration.template.txt", map);